evalysfun/.github/profile/README.md

 The system is architected as a collection of independent, reusable components that can operate standalone or integrate seamlessly to provide comprehensive privacy-preserving transaction execution capabilities.

-**Evalys now integrates with Arcium's encrypted supercomputer** – enabling confidential computation for strategy planning, risk assessment, and curve analytics.
+**Evalys now integrates with Arcium's encrypted supercomputer** that enables confidential computation for strategy planning, risk assessment, and curve analytics.
 Your trading intent, risk profile, and strategy are computed confidentially via MPC, while Evalys executes the resulting plan using burner swarms, MEV-safe routing, and launchpad adapters on Solana.

 ---